FrankBlack-dot/nlp/README.md

 # Open question regarding azue

--Machine Learning Images, see jupyter notebook what is going on there<br>
+- How to access az with juoyter within BASF network -Machine Learning Images, see jupyter notebook what is going on there<br>
 -Review traing, building and do the training<br>
 -Best practise development - local and deploy azure?<br>